Will They Or Won't They? Physician Participation In End Of Life Option Act

 End of life care has always been an important issue for him.
 In 1995, he wrote a book about assisted suicide.

-“My belief is that for this law to be moral and respected the desire of patients is that we first offer optimal medical care in every way we possibly can before we offer an aid - in - dying drug,” Shavelson says.
+“My belief is that for this law to be moral and respect the desire of patients is that we first offer optimal medical care in every way we possibly can before we offer an aid-in-dying drug,” Shavelson says.

 This could lead to conversations about improving their sleep, treating them for anxiety or helping them to better manage their pain.
 But for some, that’s still not enough.